-Spent Catalysts are Filters are consist or a porous ceramic metal with a large interior surface, similar to active carbon.
+Spent Catalysts are filters consisting of a porous ceramic metal with a large interior surface, similar to active carbon.
 They are used in chemical and petrochemical processes for cleaning or refining gases.
 Used catalysts also contain 40% sulphur in addition to up to 15% mercury.
-Catalysts that are used to remove mercury from natural gat, can be added to metal recycling or reuse after being treated first.
+Catalysts that are used to remove mercury from natural gas, can be added to metal recycling or reused after being treated first.

 The Batrec process